LukeShortCloud/rootpages/markdown/openstack.md

 ### Automation - OpenStack Ansible - Full

-The recommended network topology is that the physical servers should have 4 different network interfaces and networks for managing different services.
-Only one network is required for OpenStack Ansible to work but having segregated VLANs is recommended for production environments.
+Minimum requirements:

+* 3 infrastructure nodes
+* 2 compute nodes
+* 1 log node

+It is also required to have 4 different network bridges.

-* br-mgmt = All the nodes should have this network.
+* `br-mgmt` = All the nodes should have this network.
 This is the management network where all nodes can be accessed and managed by.
-* br-storage = This is the only optional interface.
-It is recommended to use this to separate the `storage` nodes traffic.
-This should exist on the `storage` (when using bare-metal) and `compute` nodes.
+* `br-storage` = This is the only optional interface.
+It is recommended to use this to separate the "storage" nodes traffic.
+This should exist on the "storage" (when using bare-metal) and "compute" nodes.
-* br-vlan = This should exist on the `network` (when using bare-metal) and `compute` nodes.
+* `br-vlan` = This should exist on the "network" (when using bare-metal) and "compute" nodes.
 It is used for self-service networks.
-* br-vxlan = This should exist on the `network` and `compute` nodes.
+* `br-vxlan` = This should exist on the "network" and "compute" nodes.
 It is used for self-service networks.

 Download and install the latest stable OpenStack Ansible suite from GitHub.